dns-inspector/dnskit/.github/contributing.md

 It is **expressly forbidden** to contribute to DNSKit any content that has been created with the assistance of natural language processing artificial intelligence tools, hereby referred to as NLP-AI.

 The code and documentation that makes up DNSKit **MUST** be written by people.
 We reserve the right to selectively approve, reject or remove contributions where NLP-AI tools have been, or are suspected to have been, used, at our discretion.
+This policy includes user-submitted content such as but not limited to GitHub issues, pull requests, or security reports.

 DNSKit believes that NLP-AI tools produce subpar content, introduce security risks, and rob individuals of compensation or recognition for their labour.